Yoga & Stress

 The respiratory system is the only system that operates under both voluntary and involuntary control.
 States of worry, anxiety, depression, fear, and anger produce an involuntary pattern of breath that is counter to our natural breathing.
 By voluntarily intervening and breathing in a specific way according to yoga, one can reverse those states, return to one's natural state, and perceive reality more simply and clearly.

 Meditation is another practice to detach oneself from a situation in order to take a more global and objective view.
 It uses sustained concentration in a relaxed state to look deeply into a situation where creative solutions can arise more spontaneously.
 Scientific studies of Tibetan monks who have spent 20+ years meditating have shown that certain structures of the brain develop differently.
-The angular cingulate is consistently well-developed in Tibetan monks.
+The anterior cingulate cortex is consistently well-developed in Tibetan monks.
 It is a structure in the pre-frontal cortex which is considered to be the interface between the executive function and the limbic system, the "emotional" brain.
 It serves as our impulse control, keeping us out of trouble from pursuing impulses that our executive function recognizes as bringing us into danger.

 At Yoga La Source, we recognise that many students are simply looking at yoga as a light, enjoyable and safe way to exercise.
 We teach in a way that not only brings light enjoyment to students but also fulfilment by bringing students into a deeper relation to the present moment.
 While we instruct students into the requisite practices, we teachers at La Source are very attentive to the degree of concentration and the level of relaxation of the students and therefore modulate the instruction to find the sweet spot that allows students to experience a divine state, free of worldly concerns and full of renewed vitality and energy!